hahaharry10/understanding-llvm-IR/1. Minimal C Code/minimal-c-code.md

 ```

 To start lets have a look and see what sensible guesses we can make from this:
-    - Line 1-4 seems to contain some form of metadata about the system?
+- First 4 lines seems to contain some form of metadata about the system?
 - `%` seems to be the symbol for referencing a register.
 - Line 7-11 describes the operations of the `main()` function and seems to work in the following way (semi-colons are comments btw):
     ```
     %1 = alloca i32, align 4        ; Allocate 32 bits to register 1.
     store i32 0, ptr %1, align 4    ; Store the value '0' to register 1.